vamsidharpanithi/ami-jenkins/README.md

 Features:

-1. Use Ubuntu 24.04 LTS as source image
+1. Use Ubuntu 24.04 LTS as source image1

 ## Packer instruction